SEMINARS, MEETINGS, AND EVENTS

 2015 MGM Annual Retreat

 The Department of Molecular Genetics and Microbiology Annual Retreat is scheduled for Friday, September 11 to Sunday, September 13, 2015 at the Blockade Runner Beach Resort in Wrightsville Beach, NC.
 This annual event offers the opportunity for students, post-doctoral fellows, research assistants, and faculty members to engage in collaborative discussions as well as showcase current scholarship and research.
+For a complete schedule please click here.

 For further information, please contact Annette Kennett at (919) 613-8636 or firstname.lastname@example.org.